 These beans are full of amazing ingredients that help with skin care.
 They are full of phytonutrients, healthy fiber, powerful antioxidants and proteins that fight the free radicals on the skin that cause inflammation.
 They can be taken as a meal or blended into healthy face masks.
 The regular consumption or topical application of these detoxifying legumes will reduce puffiness and promote healing from acne.

-Jin Yin Hua, also known as the honeysuckle flower, is a powerful Chinese herb with multiple uses in Traditional Chinese Medicine.
+The Jin Yin Hua herb, also known as the honeysuckle flower, is a powerful Chinese herb with multiple uses in Traditional Chinese Medicine.
 This flower has a rich fragrance and sweet nectar, but more importantly, it is full of anti-inflammatory and antibiotic elements that make it great for helping maintain healthy skin.
 The medicinal part of the plant is the dried flower bud.
 When consumed, the cooling and lightweight nature of Jin Yin Hua allows the herbal properties to rise up through the meridians, clearing excess heat in the stomach and lungs and eliminating toxins that cause acne.
 These characteristics make Jin Yin Hua a highly-beneficial ingredient for face creams.
 Wash your face regularly with Jin Yin Hua extracts or apply topical creams containing the herb for increased protection from acne-causing agents.

 Cupping is an ancient remedy that has been gaining popularity for exercise recovery and pain relief.
 This technique is also effective in improving the health of the skin.
 Dull and damaged skin usually results from toxin accumulation under the skin as a result of poor circulation.
 The suction technique in cupping promotes proper circulation in the skin to flush out harmful toxins that cause skin blemishes.
 It also promotes the flow of nutrients to the face which helps keep your skin healthy and glowing.